AdminUmesh/QRmenu/README.md

-# QRmenu
-Digital Menu

-Add Sln
-Remove Sln
-add multiple project
+How to add Project in .sln file
-remove multiple project
+How to remove project from .sln file

-Add Reference
-Remove Reference
+How to add refrence in project how to remove reference from projet

+How to set a project as startup project